kevin-chen452/RecipeManager/README.md

 If it is equal to 0, it prints the same message "Sorry, there are no recipes in the list right now."
 I refactored it to make that message a constant, called NO_RECIPES_MESSAGE.

+Since many methods check that the size of recipeList is not 0 before continuing, I also made a new helper method noRecipes that checks if recipeList size is 0.
+This reduces the coupling between all these methods, improves readability, and allows me to reinforce the idea of single point of control.

 In RecipeManager, I also have a message that says "Taking you back to the main menu now..." that is printed at the end of many features.
 I also made the message a constant, called MAIN_MENU_MESSAGE.